 - Often the badges are color-coded, where different colors show different security clearance levels.
 It makes it easy for the security staff to control access to different parts of the office.

-- The badges often have bar codes for swipe access to the parking garages which is again a very important and useful feature.
+- The badges often have bar codes for swipe access to the parking garages, which is a very important and useful feature.

 The main contents of the ID badge are: